 The D.A.R.E.
 Program was fully implemented in Scott County by Sheriff Bill Ferrell in 1990.
 The program is currently taught in all 6 public elementary schools and 6 private schools.
 In addition, the D.A.R.E.
 Officers do programs for day care centers and different community groups on request.

 For more information on the D.A.R.E.
-Program, contact: Sergeant Patricia Garner
+Program, contact: Lieutenant Patricia Garner